HomeLatest NewsGovTechCovid-19 derails Coal India’s plan to monitor coalfields via drone deployment

 Preferred Source of Google

-Coal India subsidiary, Central Mine Planning and Design Institute (CMPDI), a premier consultant in open pit and underground mine planning and design in coal, which was likely to deploy high-end drones at coalfields has announced that the project will be delayed due to Covid-induced lockdowns and other restrictions in several states.
+Coal India subsidiary, Central Mine Planning and Design Institute (CMPDI), a premier consultant in open pit and underground mine planning and design in coal, which was likely to deploy high-end at coalfields has announced that the project will be delayed due to Covid-induced lockdowns and other restrictions in several states.

 This comes even as the company has secured approval for using the equipment from the Centre.
-CMPDI is the and technical arm of Coal India.
+CMPDI is the research and technical arm of Coal India.
 It is one of the few organisations in the country to have introduced drones for conducting coalfield surveys.

-In the initial phase the company plans to deploy drones at Coal India mines for specialised survey such as generation of high-resolution images, 3D terrain mapping and volumetric measurement of excavation, the official said.
+In the initial phase the company plans to deploy drones at Coal India mines for specialised survey applications such as generation of high-resolution images, 3D terrain mapping and volumetric measurement of excavation, the official said.

 Advertisement